-Scenario Analyses: We complete our risk profile using a set of scenarios including relevant external cases provided by a public database and additional internal scenarios.
-We thereby systematically utilise information on external loss events occurring in the banking industry to prevent similar incidents from happening to us, for example through particular deep dive analyses or risk profile reviews.

-Read-across Analysis: We continuously seek to enhance the process to assess whether identified issues require a broader approach across multiple entities and locations within the Bank.
+- Scenario Analyses: We complete our risk profile using a set of scenarios including relevant external cases provided by a public database and additional internal scenarios.
+We thereby systematically utilise information on external loss events occurring in the banking industry to prevent similar incidents from happening to us, for example through particular deep dive analyses or risk profile reviews. - Read-across Analysis: We continuously seek to enhance the process to assess whether identified issues require a broader approach across multiple entities and locations within the Bank.
 A review of material findings is performed in order to assess their relevance to areas of the Bank other than where they originated.
 We are developing business intelligence software to identify risk clusters across the Bank accessing various sources of information.
-We aim to increase our predictive analysis and clustering capabilities and to identify risk concentrations in a timely manner through the use of this tool.

-In our bottom-up Self-Assessment process areas with high risk potential are highlighted, and risk mitigating measures to resolve issues are identified.
-On a regular basis we conduct risk workshops aiming to evaluate risks specific to local legal entities and the countries we operate in, and take appropriate risk mitigating actions.
-We are in the course of replacing this existing Self-Assessment process by an enhanced Risk and Control Assessment process, supported by a group wide IT tool.
+We aim to increase our predictive analysis and clustering capabilities and to identify risk concentrations in a timely manner through the use of this tool. - In our bottom-up Self-Assessment process areas, high risk potential are highlighted, and risk mitigating measures to resolve issues are identified.
+On a regular basis we conduct risk workshops (where appropriate) aiming to evaluate risks specific to local legal entities and the countries we operate in, and take appropriate risk mitigating actions.
+This is further enhanced by an enhanced Risk and Control Assessment process, supported by a group wide IT tool.